Jack Meléndez: World Wrestling Council

 He then returned to Puerto Rico to work there full-time as the IWA head booker alongside Luke Williams.
 On the January 18, 2007 edition of TNA Impact!
 Meléndez returned to television in his previous role and also as the new manager of the LAX.
 Once again, he was occasionally involved in the outcome of LAX matches.
 This second stint didn't last long as Meléndez decided to take a breakfrom wrestling.
 This lasted around four months when shockingly Moody accepted a position as the head booker for the rival WWC in Puerto Rico.
 Meléndez then began working in the World Wrestling Council, where he worked not only as the booker, but also head of TV, and commentator.

 Asistencia Asesoría y Administración

 Since 2004, Melendez had been contacted by the president of AAA (Mexico), the late Antonio Peña.
 Peña wanted to revolutionize wrestling in México and he believed Melendez was the man that could help him do it offering him the job as booker alongside him.
 Moody declined this offer several times but with the latest developments in WWC he felt that it was time to go.
 Melendez quit WWC.
-After that he had a brief run on IWA Puerto Rico and then took a three-month break and accepted the booking position with AAA México where he resides working as a creative consultant to the Peña family, agent, TV producer and video editor.
+After that he had a brief run on IWA Puerto Rico and then took a three-month break and accepted the booking position with AAA Mexico where he resides working as a creative consultant to the Peña family, agent, TV producer and video editor.
 In 2011 he returned to Puerto Rico.
 He has since been replaced by Miguel G. Fonseca.